dkrzem37/learningUnity/README.md

 # learningUnity
 Here is my small adventure of getting familiar with Unity.
-Notes on what I've learned and what I created.
+Notes on what I've learned and created.